markuslohn/tiddlywiki/README.md

 |Parameter  |  Description
 |-----------|-------------
 |rootFolder |  The absolute or relative path to the folder containing the content.
 Default: Use the current folder.
 |templateFile| The absolute or relative path to a template file.
-Default: Lookup for file default-template.html in the current folder.
+Default: Lookup for file default-template.html in the current folder or classpath.
 |resultFile| The absolute or relative path to the result file.
 Default: Write the file index.html to the current folder.
 |maxLevel (optional)| Defines the maximum level walking trough the file system hierarchy.
 Default: Lookup the complete hierarchy of folders.
 |includePattern (optional)| Defines a regular expression to select files.
 Default: Select all files and folders.